viamrobotics/docs/docs/tutorials/yahboom-rover.md

 ---
 title: Setting up Yahboom 4WD Rover on Viam
-summary: Instructions for getting a Yahboom 4WD Rover driving with a Bluetooth Gamepad with viam.
+summary: Instructions for getting a Yahboom 4WD Rover driving with a Bluetooth Gamepad and the Viam App.
 authors:
     - Matt Dannenberg, Hazal Mestci, Arielle Mella
 date: 2022-01-19, revised on 2022-06-21